Tue, 29 Jul 2008

 Therefore the perl porters are discussing about disabling this feature, and making the old, magic behaviour available with a command line switch or a pragma.

-For me the consequence is "don't use <>
+For me the consequence is "don't use <> with possibly

 untrusted input".